spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-discounts-based-on-shipment.md

 * activate a discount rule based on a shipment carrier, a shipment method or a shipment price.
 * add a shipment pre-check plugin to checkout

-## Activate a Discount Rule Based on a Shipment Carrier
+## Activate a discount rule based on a shipment carrier

 It is possible to create a discount rule based on a shipment carrier, a shipment method or a shipment price.